sporeprotocol/spore-docs/docs/recipes/create-spore-with-cluster.md

 :::caution

 - You can only utilize a Cluster as a tag if it can be unlocked by you to use.
-- You cannot tag a Spore after its creation; you'll need to destroy and then tag it during the creation process.
+- You cannot tag a Spore after its creation; you'll need to melt and then tag it during the creation process.
 - Each Spore can be associated with only one Cluster.

 :::